Filter Options

 Which parks and reserves should we visit on a private South African safari?

 “South Africa has an exceptional portfolio of parks and reserves, and which ones you visit will depend on what sort of holiday you’d like to have.
-A good place to start is trying to decide which animals and landscapes you’d like to see and then doing your own research to plan which places are best for seeing them.
-If you want wildlife to be the centerpiece of your safari, consider the country’s northeast, where there’s a good chance you can see the Big Five (lion, leopard, elephant, buffalo and rhino), as well as cheetah, African wild dog, hyena, giraffe, zebra and so much more.
+A good place to start is to decide which animals and landscapes you’d like to see, and then do your own research to plan which places are best for seeing them.
+If you want wildlife to be the centerpiece of your safari, consider visiting the country’s northeast.
+Here there is a good chance you can see the Big Five (lion, leopard, elephant, buffalo and rhino), as well as cheetah, African wild dog, hyena, giraffe, zebra and so much more.
 Kruger National Park is rightly famous around the world for its incredible wildlife-viewing possibilities.
 But you can also see many of the same animals with fewer crowds and possibly even have a more exclusive safari experience in the neighboring reserves, such as Sabi Sand Game Reserve.
-Pilanesberg Game Reserve is similarly good, but busy, so why not consider Mapungubwe National Park in the far north, or Madikwe Game Reserve, both of which are much more intimate.
+Pilanesberg Game Reserve is similarly good, but also busy.
+So why not consider Madikwe Game Reserve or the private Welgevonden Game Reserve, both of which are much more intimate.
 These are just the start, with so many other possibilities right across the country.”

 3